Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 Organizations with active R&D departments are attracted to the opportunity for the reduced costs and the increased speed of delivery associated with outsourced and/or offshored professional intellectual property services.

-Abby Woods speaking: All right, hello everybody.
+Abby Woods speaking: Hello everybody.
 We’ll start off in the next 30 seconds.
 I can see a lot of attendees here.
 I think people have been trickling in, again, I can see a lot of people joining in.

 Good morning to all of you.
 Welcome everyone to this wonderful webinar series – an ongoing series by Sagacious IP.
 My name is Abby Woods and I’m the Global Key Account Manager Sagacious IP and I’m your host for this session.
 I can see people trickling in, a lot of people from different backgrounds and countries joining in as well.
-Sagacious IP, as you may know, is a 350 plus patent IP professional company.
-It is in the business of Patent Information Search for almost 14 plus years.
+Sagacious IP is a 350 plus patent IP professional company.
+Further, it is in the business of Patent Information Search for almost 14 plus years.

 I would like to welcome you all to this important webinar.
 Its title is “Make No Mistake series, which is 30 Questions You Must Ask When Choosing a Patent Search Vendor”.
 Before I go ahead and introduce this topic and the esteemed speaker on our session today, I’m delighted to welcome all of you.
 I can see all the participants from around the world.
 I can see attendees from the US of course I can see Canada, parts of Europe, France, and Germany.
 I hope everything is okay there; UK, and of course, many from India, as well.

 Before we go ahead and without any further ado, I’d like to go ahead and introduce our first speaker for this session.
 His name is Mr. Prateek Mohunta.
-He’s, the COO of Sagacious IP and has been in the business of patent research for 14 plus.
-He’s an engineer himself having graduated from prestigious IIT, Delhi in 2006, and he takes great pleasure in working closely with R&D managers.
+Prateek is the COO of Sagacious IP and has been in the business of patent research for 14 plus.
+Additionally, he’s an engineer himself having graduated from prestigious IIT, Delhi in 2006, and he takes great pleasure in working closely with R&D managers.
 He’s worked with patent attorneys across the globe.
-He also works with licensing managers and investors to help them make informed and strategic decisions about their IP technology.
+Furthermore, he also works with licensing managers and investors to help them make informed and strategic decisions about IP technology.

 So, welcome to the webinar, Prateek.